It probably wasn't that Gibbs was a sociopath.

 Except for when he didn't.

-Gibbs saw the disbelief in his eyes, "I do now."
+Gibbs must have seen the disbelief in his eyes, "I do now."

 Oh, honesty.
 The doubled-edged sword.
 And there was Gibbs admitting folly and weakness, to being wrong, and Tony recognised in that a more sincere attempt at restitution than anything else the other man could possibly have done.
 They were showing their hands, now.

 "You ever forget to switch off, stop manipulating?"
+Tony asked.
 It was an offering, an olive branch, this thing that they did have in common.

 "I never switch off."